 What happens once the petition has been applied for?

-As both hearings take place at the High Court, your company will require the presence of a barrister.
+As both hearings take place at the High Court, your company will require suitable legal representation.
 This additional cost can make defending your company’s actions very expensive when a petition has already been served.

 What happens next for your company depends entirely on whether you pay the debt or decide to do nothing about the petition.